AdiDev29/Pinocchio/README.md

 - Inspired by the classic tale of Pinocchio, whose nose grows when he tells lies
 - Powered by Google's Gemini AI for content analysis
-- Built with Flask, SQLite, and Chrome Extension APIs
+- Built with Flask, SQLite, Gemini, and Chrome Extension APIs